xtalax/runic/README.md

 A Lambda inspired omf theme, with all the features of agnoster

-Look on the master branch for the main version, and on
+Look on the master branch for the main version, and on the wal branch for automatic colorscheming with pywal